laurajodz/README/README.md

 - Not having a clear strategy/purpose/plan.

 ## What are your self-perceived biggest shortcomings?
-- Self-confidence is an ongoing challenge, and I am always working on it.
 - Technical skills.
 Eager to learn, anxious that I am not doing it fast enough.